fivesqrd/fluent-frontier/README.md

 /* Add a custom HTML block to the message body */
 $message->segment('<table><tr><td></td></tr></table>');
 ```

+Note: the logo and footer components are configured from the [Fluent Admin Console](http://fluentmsg.com).

 In addition to the UI methods, the following methods are provided to set up the delivery of the message at the same time: